syncfusion-content/uwp-docs/uwp/Image-Editor/SaveandResetEvents.md

 ## Events

-The SfImageEditor has Events namely, [`ImageSaving`](https://help.syncfusion.com/cr/uwp/sfimageeditor) and [`ImageSaved`](https://help.syncfusion.com/cr/uwp/sfimageeditor).
+The SfImageEditor has the following events: [`ImageSaving`](https://help.syncfusion.com/cr/uwp/sfimageeditor) and [`ImageSaved`](https://help.syncfusion.com/cr/uwp/sfimageeditor).

 ## ImageSaving

 This event occurs before saving the image.
-Described the ImageSaving event arguments below.
+The `ImageSaving` event arguments are described below.

 `Cancel` : You can control the save functionality using the `Cancel` argument.

-It restricts saving image to the default location when set `Cancel` value to `true`.
+It restricts saving the image to the default location when the `Cancel` value is set to `true`.

 {% tabs %}

-{% highlight xaml %}
+{% highlight XAML %}

+            xmlns:imageeditor="using:Syncfusion.UI.Xaml.ImageEditor"

             <imageeditor:SfImageEditor ImageSaving="SfImageEditor_ImageSaving" />